neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 Readily available computer algorithms can calculate relatedness from *aligned* genetic sequence data and generate a drawing of the most likely phylogeny.

 :::{figure} /images/turtles_cladogram_black.png
-:width: 600
+:width: 700

 A phylogenetic tree of 7 turtle species.
 Relatedness and branch lengths were calculated from the MUSCLE alignement data of the 16S ribosomal RNA partial gene sequence using [BioPython](https://biopython.org/).
 :::

 Many published phylogenetic trees exist that you can explore without needing to obtain or analyze any genetics yourself.
 For example, [here is the entry on OpenTree that includes all 7 turtle species you have just examined](https://tree.opentreeoflife.org/opentree/opentree13.4@ott66469/Cheloniidae).
 This tree is rooted at *Cheloniidae* (the sea turtles), which is a *monophyletic group*.
-In this web interface, branches of the tree are sometimes collapsed for visual clarity.
-Clicking on each branch line in the tree reveals how many extant species derive from that branch.
+> In this web interface, branches of the tree are sometimes collapsed for visual clarity.
+Clicking on a branch line in the tree (or the "*i*" next to a node) reveals how many extant species derive from that branch.
 Clicking on each node in the tree roots the visualization at that node (often expanding/collapsing sets of branches as the view changes).
+> Clicking on the ```i``` icon next to a node brings up a menu with a ```Search EOL for 'node name'``` link. ***EOL*** is the "Encyclopedia of Life".
+This non-profit is a great resource for biodiversity information.

 Practice navigating around the tree.

-Clicking on the ```i``` icon next to a node brings up a menu with a ```Search EOL for 'node name'``` link. ***EOL*** is the "Encyclopedia of Life".
-This non-profit is a great resource for biodiversity information.
+Think about an animal whose behavior you are interested in and practice researching its phylogenic history and relationships.

 ⏹️ STOP here for today